google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 4 octets.

-Each application for the allocation of a Log ID should be accompanied by all of the required metadata (except for the Log ID) listed in {{metadata}}.
+Each application for the allocation of a Log ID should be accompanied by all of the required parameters (except for the Log ID) listed in {{log_parameters}}.

 ### Expert Review guidelines

-Since the Log IDs with the shortest encodings are a limited resource, the appointed Expert should review the submitted metadata and judge whether or not the applicant is requesting a Log ID in good faith (with the intention of actually running a CT log that will be identified by the allocated Log ID).
+Since the Log IDs with the shortest encodings are a limited resource, the appointed Expert should review the submitted parameters and judge whether or not the applicant is requesting a Log ID in good faith (with the intention of actually running a CT log that will be identified by the allocated Log ID).